William Denevan: Career

-In 1963 he became Assistant Professor of Geography at Wisconsin, where he remained throughout his career, serving as Chair of the Geography Department from 1980 to 1983 and Director of the Latin American Center from 1978 to 1980, becoming the Carl O. Sauer Professor of Geography in 1987, and retiring as Professor Emeritus in 1993.
+In 1963 he became assistant professor of geography at Wisconsin, where he remained throughout his career, serving as Chair of the Geography Department from 1980 to 1983 and Director of the Latin American Center from 1978 to 1980, becoming the Carl O. Sauer Professor of Geography in 1987, and retiring as Professor Emeritus in 1993.

 His 1961 monograph on fire and pines in Nicaragua was one of the first studies to show the relation of pine forest distribution to human burning.
 In an article in 1973 he was an early reporter of massive deforestation in Amazonia.
-His edited book, The Native Population of the Americas in 1492 (1976, 1992), provided an influential estimate of the pre-Columbian population of the Americas which he placed at between 43 and 65 million.
+The book, The Native Population of the Americas in 1492 (1976, 1992), which he edited, provided an influential estimate of the pre-Columbian population of the Americas, which he placed at between 43 and 65 million.
 Much of his research is concerned with how pre-1492 native peoples in the Americas modified their landscapes.
 This is in contrast to what he calls "The Pristine Myth" (1992), the controversial belief that most of those people had minimal or no impact on the environment.
 He helped discover prehistoric raised fields, causeways, canals, and other earthworks in Amazonia, reported in Scientific American (1967) and Science (1970).
 His book, Cultivated Landscapes of Native Amazonia and the Andes, was published by Oxford in 2001.
 He contributed to a reconsideration of the achievements of native Amazonians.
 An anthology of his most important papers, Forest, Field, and Fallow, was published in 2021.